 “Teams that work in a spirit of active cooperation and commitment will always outperform groups of individuals working only in loose association.
 Collaboration encourages increased understanding, greater speed and shared ownership, which enable teams to perform at a level that exceeds the sum of their parts”

 AgilePM® DSDM® Agile Project Management Handbook v2, p.20

-At a minimum collaboration should involve:
+At a minimum collaboration with a web design agency should involve: